akpw/akpw/_posts/2016-08-16-BinaryTreesPlayground-Part-I.md

 }
 {% endhighlight %}

-These are just a few properties that can be done at the protocol extension level, and the cool thing is that all these  will be available to any tree implementation conforming to the base protocol, be it a reference type or enum.
+These are just a few that can be done at the protocol extension level, and the cool thing is that all of them  will be available to any tree implementation conforming to the base protocol, be it a reference type or enum.

+Now that we have our base tree, let's outline the visualization interface for both Playgrounds and the Xcode debugger:
+{% highlight swift %}
+public protocol QuickLookableBinaryTree: BinaryTree, CustomPlaygroundQuickLookable {
+    var quickLookView: (_ rootNode: Self) -> UIView { get }
+}
+extension QuickLookableBinaryTree {
+    /// Playground quick look
+    public var customPlaygroundQuickLook: PlaygroundQuickLook {
+        let treeView = quickLookView(self)
+        return PlaygroundQuickLook(reflecting: treeView)
+    }

+    /// Xcode debugger visualization
+    public func debugQuickLookObject() -> Any? {
+        return quickLookImage
+    }

+    /// Visualization as an image
+    public var quickLookImage: UIImage? {
+        let treeView = quickLookView(self)

+        UIGraphicsBeginImageContextWithOptions(treeView.bounds.size, true, 0)
+        defer { UIGraphicsEndImageContext() }

+        treeView.drawHierarchy(in: treeView.bounds, afterScreenUpdates: true)
+        guard let image = UIGraphicsGetImageFromCurrentImageContext() else { return nil }
+        return image
+    }

+    /// Configures visual tree representation
+    public var quickLookView: (Self) -> UIView {
+        // Default Tree View configuration
+        return DefaultTreeDrawingConfig.configureTreeView
+    }
+}
+{% endhighlight %}

+In terms of its usage, `QuickLookableBinaryTree` is a fairly undemanding protocol that has all of its requirements covered by an extension.

 At that point we've established the ground-level infrastructure and can move on to the core visualization part.
 But before that, let's bring one more thing to the table.

 **Binary tree with pluggable traversals**

-By now, we have a definition of a binary tree that already is ready to be visualized.
-However since the power of binary trees comes both from their internal structure and the ways they can be processed, it would be nice to extend our requirements a bit to include visualizing traversals as well.
+By now, we have a definition of a binary tree that is ready to be visualized.
+However since the power of binary trees comes both from their internal organization and the ways they can be processed, it would be nice to extend our requirements to also include visualizing traversals.

-Traversals are often implemented as a part of the tree itself, though they can also be viewed as external behavior that should be injected rather than hard-coded.
+Traversals are often implemented as a part of the tree itself, though they can be viewed as external behavior that should be injected rather than hard-coded.
 That would definitely give us more flexibility in design, so lets follow along these lines and enable pluggable traversals using the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).

 First, let's define a traversal strategy as:
 {% highlight swift %}